Deltares-research/sealevelmonitor/analysis/sealevelmonitor/gam-knmi-analyse.md

 The Dutch Sea Level Monitor uses linear model variants to describe the sea level at the Dutch coastal tidal stations.
 In literature, other models are use.
-For example, GAM was used by Keijzer et al., () to detect changes in sea level rise.
+For example, GAM was used by Keizer et al., (2023) to detect changes in sea level rise.
 Although GAM is at the moment not included in the official product, in this document we test this method in order to visualize patterns of sea level (rise).